Nagendra Nagaraja: Education and career

 In the year 2000, Nagendra Nagaraja completed his Bachelor's degree from Bangalore University in Electronics and communications engineering.
 In 2008, he completed Master degree in ECE (Network Engineering) from Illinois Institute of Technology in Chicago, USA.
 He also went to study management program focused on entrepreneurship at Indian Institute of Management, Bangalore.
 Later he worked in the leading companies like NVIDIA and Qualcomm, Lucent Microelectronics.
 There he joined engineering teams of the companies.

 As an entrepreneur

 After having long technological experiences from the deep tech companies like NVIDIA and Qualcomm, he founded several companies and established his self as an entrepreneur.
 In 2016, he, along with Vinod Dham and Prashant Trivedi, founded a startup company AlphaICs in Bangalore.
 In the year 2018, he aimed to be first AI Unicorn from India.
 In 2019, he founded his startup company QpiAI, which is specialised in integrating artificial intelligence (AI) with quantum computing for various enterprise applications.
 The startup company is providing real-world quantum solutions to the critical sectors of materials science and drug discovery to several global enterprises.
 On 8 April in the year 2021, he founded his major company Qpi Technology.
 In the same year, he founded subsidiary company Qpivolta to manufacture solid state batteries and Quantum batteries in future.

+"At QpiAI, we envision a future where quantum-inspired computing and artificial intelligence converge to solve humanity's most complex challenges - from accelerating drug discovery to optimizing global supply chains.
+We are pioneering next-generation transformation by making quantum computing's power accessible today, not decades from now, delivering measurable impact across industries.
+By standing at the frontier of Quantum and AI, QpiAI is not just predicting the future of enterprise technology, we are actively building it.”